nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-windows-terminal-services.md

 ## [Windows Terminal Services - WTS API](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsenumerateprocessesa)
 Windows also contains **WTSEnumerateProcessesExW** function to gather inforamtion about currently active processes on the remote session via RDP or Virualization.
-It is not necessary for this to work only on a remote machine as it also has the capability to enumerate the running processes remote machine.
+It is not necessary for this to work only on a remote machine as it also has the capability to enumerate the running processes local machine.
 The target can depend on the value you pass to its handle.

 This function contains five arguments: **hServer**, **\*pLevel**, **SessionId**, **\*ppProcessInfo**, **\*pCount**.
 - **hServer**: Opens a handle to open Remote Desktop session to the server.
 If needed to be done on the local machine, we can specify **WTS_CURRENT_SERVER_HANDLE** value on it.